dylang/shortid/README.md

 Millions of doodles have been saved with `shortId` filenames.
 Every log message gets a `shortId` to make it easy for us to look up later.

-Here are some other projects that use shortid:
+Here are some other projects that use shortId:

 * [bevy](https://npmjs.org/package/bevy) - A simple server to manage multiple Node services.
 * [capre](https://npmjs.org/package/capre) - Cross-Server Data Replication.
 * [cordova-build](https://www.npmjs.org/package/cordova-build) - an alternative to phonegap build that runs on your servers/agents.
 * [couchdb-tools](https://www.npmjs.org/package/couchdb-tools) - A library of handy functions for use when working with CouchDB documents.
 * [CleverStack/clever-email](https://github.com/CleverStack/clever-email) - E-mail system for CleverStack.
 * [CloudTypes](https://github.com/ticup/CloudTypes) - JavaScript end2end implementation of the Cloud Types model for Eventual Consistency programming.
 * [dnode-tarantula](https://github.com/jutaz/dnode-tarantula) - an asynchronous rpc and event system for node.js based on dnode-protocol and TCP sockets.